 Having picked the Silloth story, I worked with the RNLI’s process and first contacted the Area Lifesaving Manager, who put me in touch with the relevant member of staff at the Lifeboat Station.
 After a short chat, they helped me set up interviews with four crew members, each of which took around 10-15 minutes, and a chat with the rescuee.
 I then wrote the story, using the quotes to build the narrative, and worked with my contact at the lifeboat station to source suitable images and attributions.

-Browse below or see the story online at the RNLI website for the web version of the story.
+Browse below or see the RNLI website for a now-abbreviated version of the story.

 See for yourself

 18 June 2018

 A race against time: ‘We had just minutes to get there’

 Stranded in rising water while trying to fetch her dog, Caroline could only call 999 and hope that help would make it in time.

 ‘What could it be?’
 That’s always the first thought Silloth lifeboat Crew Member Andrew Stanley has when the pager goes off.